** Our CSAs are all sold out. Still need a veggie share? Check out New Entry Sustainable Farming Project!**

 - Reduced Price: $225

 SOLD OUT!
-Monthly Herb/Medicinal/Foraged Share: 6 Shares over a 6 month period (May-October).
-Once a month on a Tuesday receive a mixed share of herbs, medicinals, & foraged crops.
+Monthly Herb/Medicinal/Foraged Share (Tuesday or Saturday): 6 Shares over a 6 month period (May-October).
+Once a month on a Tuesday OR Saturday receive a mixed share of herbs, medicinals, & foraged crops.
 Email newsletter to accompany share to explain and help facilitate use.
+Interested in seeing a sample of our Herb CSA, follow this link.

 SOLD OUT!
-Carrot Cards: A buy down option via our online Farm to Go store.
+Carrot Card: A buy-down option via our online Farm to Go store.
 Preload a virtual card with money to be spent by the end of the calendar year.
+Carrot Cards can be reloaded until September 1, 2024.

 - Small: $250